 It is beyond belief that during its launch in 2003, LinkedIn got the attention of as few as 20 new signups a day.
 But now you visit the site and you will be lost amidst tons of profiles, names, job titles, and status updates.
 It is easier to ignore your LinkedIn profile when you are not looking for a job, but during job hunting, you may require some LinkedIn profile tips to keep yourself on the top.

 When you are happy with your current job, you might be using your profile to connect with people that you meet at some of the networking events or to simply accept connecting requests as they flood in.
 But do you keep it updated even when you are not in the job search mode?
 I highly doubt that.
-While that is not at all recommended, as the recruiter from your dream company might offer you a job, but you are missing that opportunity.
+While that is not at all recommended, as the recruiter from your dream company might offer you a job or HR Professionals will approach you, but you are missing that opportunity.
 But when using LinkedIn for job search, you may need a complete profile overhaul.
 We’ve got you covered with these LinkedIn profile tips that might help you transform your profile into one of the most creative LinkedIn profiles.

 - Spare some time to complete your profile.
 Just mentioning a few details won’t get you anywhere.
 Once the recruiter has opened your profile, he/she would like to know more about you including the companies that you’ve worked with, years of experience you have and skills that you possess.